bevyengine/rfcs/implementation_details.md

 }
 ```

 Here's how it's typically used.
 Notice the time dilation.
 It's changing the time->tick exchange rate to produce more or fewer simulation steps per unit time.
-Note that this time dilation only affects the simulation rate.
-Inside the systems running in the fixed update, you should use the normal fixed timestep for the value of dt.
+Just so you know, this time dilation should only affect the tick rate.
+Inside the systems running in the fixed update, you should always use the normal fixed timestep for the value of dt.

 ```rust
 // Determine the exchange rate.